 - North Fourth Street; a Drive through Time – Joe Sabatini (Bio)

 North Fourth Street is the main street in Albuquerque’s North Valley.
 Joe Sabatini will describe the century of Fourth Street’s evolution as a city street, a federal highway, a suburban commercial strip and a redeveloping urban transit corridor.
-This illustrated talk will present maps, postcards, photographs and Albuquerque Progress magazine issues to celebrate “the most beautiful ugly street in the world” on the occasion of New Mexico’s Statehood Centennial celebration.
+This illustrated talk will present maps, postcards, photographs and Albuquerque Progress magazine issues to celebrate “the most beautiful ugly street in the world.”

 The emergence and development of automobile-oriented lodging in Albuquerque follows national trends, but with our own special local flavor.
 Starting out as primitive campgrounds at the edge of town on newly-established national highway routes, these businesses re-invent themselves by adding services and amenities to attract increasing numbers of travelers.
 Over time, they call themselves camps, cabins, courts, motels, motor hotels and lodges.
 They flourish and decline as highway routes are realigned.
 Advertising postcards provide us with a wonderful portrait of Albuquerque’s motel businesses from 1920 to the present.